alexhyasui1/HeroesofPy/README.md

 # HeroesofPy

 ## Summary
 A free-to-play fantasy game known as Heroes of Pymoli is run by a small independent gaming company where players are given the option to purchase in-game items to enhance their player experience.
-The task of this analysis is to analyze and generate a statisical report that breaks down the in-game purchasing data into insightful information.
+The task of this analysis is to analyze and generate a statistical report that breaks down the in-game purchasing data into insightful information.

 -----